 Tenure-stream Graduate Faculty Appointment and Privileges.
 In accordance with the responsibilities associated with tenured and tenure-track positions to offer leadership in graduate education, research, and creative activities, all tenured and tenure-track faculty are granted Tenure-stream Graduate Faculty status.
 These faculty members retain graduate faculty status throughout their tenure with the University unless suspended.

-Tenured Faculty Privileges: Tenured faculty members may serve on graduate student committees in all capacities: Committee Chair or Co-Chair at the Master’s level and at the Doctoral level, Committee Member, or Outside Member, as long as they do not have an adjunct appointment in that department.
+Tenured Faculty Privileges: Tenured faculty members may serve on graduate student committees in all capacities: Committee Chair or Co-Chair at the Master’s level and at the Doctoral level, Committee Member, or Outside Member, as long as they do not have an adjunct or other appointment in that department.

 The outside member represents the graduate faculty on the graduate committee and is responsible for the integrity of the overall process.

 Tenure-track Faculty Privileges: Tenure-track faculty members may serve on graduate student committees in all capacities: Committee Chair or Co-Chair at the Master’s level and at the Doctoral level and as a Committee Member.
-Tenure track faculty may also serve as an Outside Member at the Master’s or Doctoral level with a letter of support from their home department, contingent on a letter of support from the outside member’s home department confirming the committee members will not have influence in the outside member’s T&P decision, and provided they do not have an adjunct appointment in that department.
+Tenure-track faculty may also serve as an Outside Member at the Master’s or Doctoral level with a letter of support from their home department, contingent on a letter of support from the outside member’s home department confirming the committee members will not have influence in the outside member’s T&P decision, and provided they do not have an adjunct appointment in that department.

 Non-tenure-stream Graduate Faculty Appointment and Privileges.
-University faculty on rolling contract and fixed-term rolling contract lines are eligible for graduate faculty status appointment.
+University faculty on rolling contract, and fixed-term rolling contract lines, or fixed term faculty with the permission of their department are eligible for graduate faculty status appointment.
 These appointments are based upon the faculty member's capability to contribute to graduate education as demonstrated by: holding a terminal degree or clear equivalent considered appropriate to the department or degree program; a demonstrated ability to teach graduate students; a letter of support from their Department Head and a commitment to make the candidate’s job description commensurate with their service as a non-tenure-stream graduate faculty.

 Non-tenure-stream Graduate Faculty appointment is granted by the Vice Provost & Dean of Graduate Education after a majority vote in favor of the appointment by Graduate Council.
 Once granted, a Non-tenure-stream Graduate Faculty appointment is active for the duration of the faculty member’s tenure with the University unless suspended.

-Non-tenure-stream Graduate Faculty Privileges: Non-tenure-stream Graduate Faculty may serve as committee Chair at the Master’s level and for professional doctorates, Co-Chair at the PhD level, and as a committee Member at Master’s and Doctoral level.
+Non-tenure-stream Graduate Faculty Privileges: Non-tenure-stream Graduate Faculty may serve as committee Chair at the Master’s level and for professional doctorates, Co-Chair at the PhD level, or chair at the PhD level with a letter of support from their home department, and as a committee Member at Master’s and Doctoral level.

 Adjunct Graduate Faculty Appointments and Privileges.
 Adjunct Graduate Faculty appointments may be granted to individuals who hold an Adjunct appointment in a University department.
 Adjunct Graduate Faculty status may be granted based on the individual’s ability to contribute to graduate education as demonstrated by: holding a terminal degree or clear equivalent considered appropriate to the department or degree program; a letter of nomination from the dean or department chair; and a 1–2 page letter from the candidate providing a rationale for the request and documentation of the merit for the request.